rjointer2/eCommerce/README.md

 ## Description

-This is a front end application that will be supported by a backend server and MongoDB Database.
-This application is a simple eCommerce Store will ability to create products with a admin page, and a client to adjust, remove, and add prodcts in a cart.
+This application is a simple eCommerce Store will have ability to create products with a admin page, and a client to adjust, remove, and add prodcts in a cart.

 ## Install